IlyaSemenov/valibotx/README.md

 // => FlatErrors { root: ["Root"], nested: { nested: ["Nested"] } }
 ```

-To create a wrapper around `createFlatErrors`, import type `CreateFlatErrors`.
+To create a wrapper around `createFlatErrors`, you can use types `CreateFlatErrors` (the function overload type) or `CreateFlatErrorsInput` (the argument overload tuples).

 ## Types